michaelito80us/metrics-api/README.md

 # Metrics API

-As part of the job interview process with Factorial HF, I was tasked with creating a full-stack application, made up of a frontend and a backend.
+As part of the job interview process with Factorial HR, I was tasked with creating a full-stack application, made up of a frontend and a backend.
 This repository covers the backend portion of the assignment.

 **Project Requirement from Factorial**:
 Develop a Frontend + Backend application that facilitates the posting and visualization of metrics.
 Each metric entry should possess a timestamp, name, and value.
 The metrics must be displayed on a timeline and should be capable of showcasing averages per minute, hour, and day.
 All metrics will be stored persistently in a database.